learn-co-curriculum/phase-0-bash-navigation/README.md

 The `whoami` command lets you see which user account you're logged in to from a terminal window.
 This might seem obvious, especially if you're logged in on your personal computer.
-Unix machines have multiple accounts by default (though you may not have seen them yet).
+But Unix machines have multiple accounts by default (though you may not have seen them yet).
 Some of those accounts have superpowers and it's possible to really mess up your computer when you're acting as them.
 Sometimes before doing something drastic we like to run a quick `whoami` to make sure we're doing